- Online Training

 After those three days of visiting strength coaches and networking I decided to be a regular tourist and enjoy myself in the City of Angels.
 I saw the Hollywood sign, walked around Hollywood Boulevard to see the Hollywood Walk of Fame, and went hiking at Crystal Cove State Park.
 I also went down to San Diego and visited the Kissing Statue at Tuna Harbor Park and the Mt.
 Soledad National Veterans Memorial.
 And I can’t forget to mention that I ate a lot of tremendous food.

 Okay so why am I talking about my vacation again?
+Because it was the best $1,000 I have ever spent.

 Well, often times I get so caught up with what’s going on in my athlete’s lives, my programming, and just the overall development of my own coaching career that I forget to enjoy life and take care of myself.
 I’m not saying that I experience burnout or anything, but I do experience fatigue even though I love my job, my coworkers, and my athletes.
 I feel that any professional who is in a type of altruistic industry will display this type of Solomon’s Paradox where we give great advice and help others but are not able to act on it ourselves.